 UW students attend regular classes at one of over 70 partner institutions abroad.
-Instruction is generally in the host country language but most do offer courses in English.
-Most partners are on the semester system that align closely with our quarter system.
+Instruction is generally in the host country language but some do offer courses in English.
+Most partners are on the semester system.

 A great option for students who want to integrate academic credit with employment and development of professional skills.
 IE3 offers quarter-long internships in a variety of non-governmental organizations, educational institutions and private companies.
 Omprakash pairs students with grass-roots organizations in the developing world for service learning and research opportunities.